 Business confidence in Europe's largest economy continued rising in March, according to a widely-watched survey by the Ifo research institute, with optimism surging to the highest level in eight months.

-, optimism has continued to grow in Europe's largest economy, resulting in a rise of the barometer from 106.8 points in February to 107.9 points in March.
+According to Ifo institute's Business Sentiment Index released on Wednesday, optimism has continued to grow in Europe's largest economy, resulting in a rise of the barometer from 106.8 points in February to 107.9 points in March.

 The reading for this month was the highest since July 2014 and marked a streak of five consecutive months of gains, Ifo said in a statement.